-RAPID FLASHING - Line voltage (115VAC) polarity reversed.
-If twinned, refer to twinning kit instructions.
+RAPID FLASHING - Line voltage (115VAC) polarity reversed or furnace not grounded.

 EACH OF THE FOLLOWING STATUS CODES IS A TWO DIGIT NUMBER WITH THE FIRST DIGIT DETERMINED BY THE NUMBER OF SHORT FLASHES AND THE SECOND DIGIT BY THE NUMBER OF LONG FLASHES.